codus/rest_api/README.md

 *http://www.myapiurl.com/categories/2/categories/2*

-Because the resources params arguments are linked to a resource name defined in the method call.
+Because the resources params arguments are linked to the resource name defined in the method call.

 You can turn this aroud by defining a request method and mapping the resources like this: